| 9:00 - 11:00

 Lecture-Recital

-Interpreting Contemporary Asian-Inspired Repertoire Through Topic Theory – A Saxophone Case Study Dr Chee Meng Low UCSI University, Institute of Music, Malaysia
+Interpreting Contemporary Asian-Inspired Repertoire Through Topic Theory – A Saxophone Case Study Associate Professor Chee Meng Low UCSI University, Institute of Music, Malaysia

 Rethinking Performance Historiography: The Mutual Constitution of Biography and Reception in the Case of Fou Ts’ong Professor Danny Zhou Central Conservatory of Music Beijing, China Max Weber Center for Advanced Cultural and Social Studies, University of Erfurt, Germany